trinerye/visual_analytics_2024/assignment_4/readme.md

     <img src="out/JDG/JDG_distribution_across_decades.jpg" alt="JDG" style="width: 32%;"/>
 </div>

 A limitation of this approach is that the model is highly inaccurate.
 It misses several faces in images with multiple people while simultaneously detecting faces that are not there, resulting in false positives.
-Observations confirm this is the case with many of the earlier images from 1790 to the late 1800s, as the faces, although cartoons, start appearing around the 1870s for JDG, 1890s for IMP, and 1900s for GDL.
+Having investigated the images myself, this is the case with many of the earlier images from 1790 to the late 1800s, as the faces, although cartoons, start appearing around the 1870s for JDG, 1890s for IMP, and 1900s for GDL.

 Such errors might occur due to the poor quality of the images to which we apply face detection, as many of the images are filled with noise, which likely affects the model’s performance.